b4rton/signal-newsroom/README.md

 	a. *Dedicated smartphone*.
 Run the Signal app on a freshly wiped iPhone.
 (Android phones are harder to secure.)

-		i) Install iOS updates as soon as notice appears in the Settings app. ii) Do not store Contacts on the phone, even for Signal sources.
+	- Install iOS updates as soon as notice appears in the Settings app.
+	- Do not store Contacts on the phone, even for Signal sources.
 It is much safer to keep them elsewhere.
-If you must store source telephone numbers, list them under non-revealing pseudonyms such as "Source A" and "Source B." But really, don't. iii) Go through the Settings app to enhance privacy and security.
+If you must store source telephone numbers, list them under non-revealing pseudonyms such as "Source A" and "Source B." But really, don't.
+	- Go through the Settings app to enhance privacy and security.
 Do NOT log into iCloud.
 (It will back up the Signal database.)
 Set a [longer numeric PIN](https://theintercept.com/2016/02/18/passcodes-that-can-defeat-fbi-ios-backdoor/) and turn ON "Erase Data" after 9 failed unlock attempts.
 Disable most or all options under Lock Screen Access.
 Set Auto-Lock to 30 seconds.
 Turn OFF TouchID and Location Services.
 Create a new Apple ID with a throwaway email; you'll need it to download Signal from the App Store.
-Say yes when Signal asks for access to the Microphone, Camera and (your empty) Contacts list. iv) Install no software other than Signal.
+Say yes when Signal asks for access to the Microphone, Camera and (your empty) Contacts list.
+	- Install no software other than Signal.
-		v) Do not use the iPhone for ordinary telephone calls, web browsing, email, taking or storing photos, or any other purpose. vi) If you place or receive a Signal video call, do not point your camera at anything that might reveal where you store the iPhone.
+	- Do not use the iPhone for ordinary telephone calls, web browsing, email, taking or storing photos, or any other purpose.
+	- During Signal video calls, do not point your camera at anything that might reveal where you store the iPhone.

 	b. *Dedicated computer*.
 Run Signal Desktop on a freshly wiped computer with the latest operating system.

-		i) Set the computer to download and install updates automatically. ii) Turn on the built in firewall, with strictest settings. iii) Turn on local storage encryption -- FileVault on Mac, BitLocker on Windows.
+	- Set the computer to download and install updates automatically.
+	- Turn on the built in firewall, with strictest settings.
+	- Turn on local storage encryption -- FileVault on Mac, BitLocker on Windows.
 Choose a strong, random passphrase.
-[Don't bother]( https://www.wsj.com/articles/the-man-who-wrote-those-password-rules-has-a-new-tip-n3v-r-m1-d-1502124118) with c@Ps&S6mb0l$.
-A randomly generated 7-word phrase is stronger and easier to type and remember.
-Purists want you to use [actual dice](http://world.std.com/~reinhold/diceware.html), but you probably won't, so let 1Password or LastPass make a strong passphrase.
-Even an [online generator](https://passwordcreator.org/diceware.html) is a lot better than trying to think of "random" words yourself. iv) Install Chrome (Signal Desktop requires it) but do not use it for browsing.
+[Don't bother](https://www.wsj.com/articles/the-man-who-wrote-those-password-rules-has-a-new-tip-n3v-r-m1-d-1502124118) with c@Ps&S6mb0l$.
+A randomly generated 7-word phrase is stronger and easier to type.
+Purists call for use of [actual dice](http://world.std.com/~reinhold/diceware.html), but you probably won't.
+So let 1Password or LastPass make a strong passphrase.
+In a pinch, even an [online generator](https://passwordcreator.org/diceware.html) is better than trying to think of "random" words yourself.
+	- Install Chrome (Signal Desktop requires it) but do not use it for browsing.
-		v) Do not install or use any other software.
+	- Do not install or use any other software.

 	c.
 Lock up the phone and computer as securely as possible when not in use.